Skip to Content

 Best yet, your food is made right in front of you after you place your order.
 It’s a popular spot, but don’t let the crowds scare you off.
 Tacos El Gordo is worth the wait.

-Play Vintage Slots: Real coin slot machines are making their last stand on the Strip at Circus Circus, a short ride away from Wynn & Encore.
-Located just inside the front entrance is a sizable bank of about twenty $1 token slot games.
+Play Vintage Slots: Real coin slot machines are making their last stand on the Strip at Slots A Fun in front of Circus Circus.

 Make a stop if you crave that metallic “ting, ting, ting” of yesteryear!